 Paul is an award-winning film maker working across branded content, television and advertising.
 He specialises in emotive human interest stories, but also loves to create comedy films too.
 His clients at Buddy include The Co-op, Cancer Research UK, Barclays Premier League, Google and TUI.

 Pete Mountstevens co-runs the leading independent agency Taylor Herring and is the creative architect behind some of the most highly rewarded and innovative campaigns in recent years.
 Clients include Samsung, Sky, Greggs, Mills & Boon and UKTV.
-Pete has won over 30 national awards in the last three years across multiple sectors and accounts including the Drum Marketing Awards Grand Prix in May 2018 for his work with Samsung.
+Pete has won over 30 national awards in the last three years across multiple sectors and accounts including his most recent work with Samsung.